 Social media marketing is a great way to boost your company’s SEO.
-With platforms like Facebook, Twitter, Instagram and more, businesses can reach more of their target audience than ever before.
-But, some social media platforms don’t allow users to add links to their page or posts, which makes it hard to get your followers from your page to your website.
+With platforms like Facebook, Twitter, Instagram and more, businesses can reach their target audience more than ever.
+However, some social media platforms don’t allow users to add links to their pages or posts, which makes it hard to get your followers from your page to your website.
 That’s where Linktree comes in.

 What is Linktree?